 This is a tricky one.
-When you’ve done your audience research, it’s easy to go too far, and lapse into telling the reader what they must think.
-Some writers will do this without even realising it, but making ill-advised assumptions only serves to alienate the audience or dilute the credibility of the piece.
+When you’ve done your audience research, it’s easy to go too far and lapse into telling the reader what they must think.
+Some writers will do this without realising, but making ill-advised assumptions only alienates the audience or dilutes the piece’s credibility.

 Q12: Are the content and tone appropriate to the audience’s interests, priorities, and knowledge level?

-How many B2B content pieces aimed at a certain sector start by defining the size of the market, or saying why it’s important?
+How many B2B content pieces aimed at a particular sector start by defining the market or saying why it’s important?
 Newsflash: if you work there, you already know.

-You need to understand what your audience knows and cares about.
-It’s partly about the language, but it’s also about being excited by the right things, and going beyond features and benefits to understand the real difference a product, service, or idea will make to someone’s working life.
+You need to understand your audience’s knowledge and awareness level.
+It’s partly about the language but also about being excited by the right things and going beyond features and benefits to understand the real difference a product, service, or idea will make to someone’s working life.

 Test E: Wizardry